Som-Energia/scriptlauncher/README.md

 Keys for categories and scripts will be used as identifiers in url's that can be used to access scripts directly.

-## Multiple scripts
+## Multiple configuration files

 If several configuration files are provided, they are merged at category level.
-If the same category is defined in a later configuration file, scripts on the same category for the previous configuration are removed.
+If the same category is defined in a later configuration file, scripts on the same category for the previous configuration are discarded.

 ## Using parameters